Resources

 By mid-August we can expect that blooming is complete for most of the flowers of the subalpine zone, their seeds are set and distribution has begun (go to Western Pasqueflower, Anemone occidentalis, to see the full life cycle of one of the park’s more interesting plants).
 It is not to say that in some years with heavy snowfall, a late spring, and cool summer that much blooming can continue through the month.

 However, the flora experienced when hiking in September can be interesting.
 Some of the very high areas, i.e. above 7,000’ elevation, are accessible and maybe snow free for the first time; for example, Panhandle Gap above Summerland, Third (Outer) Burroughs Mountain, Paradise Glacier.
-One spectacular plant doesn’t even reach full bloom until September; Mountain Bog Gentian (Gentiana calycosa) has a remarkable iridescent violet tubular flower awaiting those who hike when others have chalked it up for another year.
+One spectacular plant doesn’t even reach full bloom until mid-August/September; Mountain Bog Gentian (Gentiana calycosa) has a remarkable iridescent violet tubular flower awaiting those who hike when others have chalked it up for another year.
 Additionally, Rainier will begin showing its fall colors and it’ll be time for berry season.